Sri Lanka Seeks Closer Security Tie-Up With India To Counter Sea-Borne Terror In Region

 ET has learnt that Lankan authorities are working closely with their Indian counterparts to probe the Al Qaeda-Abu Sayyaf network and its links in the Gulf and eastern and southern African regions.

 Against this backdrop, expansion of security partnership could be on the agenda if the Lankan president visits India later in April.
-Rajapaksa is mulling a New Delhi visit, people in the know said.
+Rajapaksa is mulling a New Delhi visit, people in the know told ET.

 Over the years, Sri Lanka has become a vulnerable trans-shipment hub for transnational organised crime (TOC) since the LTTE commenced drug trafficking and money laundering in the 1980s to fund purchase of arms and ammunition.